Pandemic worsens Ballad's nursing shortage

 Swift said Ballad “is not going to give up” and “will keep fighting,” adding that “we’re just asking this community to fight alongside us.”

-"People are dying as we shared, and you can do something about it," Swift said.
-"Every action that each of us takes in this pandemic will either help limit the spread of give and avenue for spread.
-Every action that we take every single day has an impact on this pandemic in our region on our citizens, our neighbors, our friends and our family."
+“People are dying as we shared, and you can do something about it,” Swift said.
+“Every action that we take every single day has an impact on this pandemic in our region on our citizens, our neighbors, our friends and our family.”

 Abingdon nurse shares couple’s story of loss